Summer Doctoral Institute

 Doctoral Colloquium: Doctoral scholars will participate in a weekly discussion forum that will focus on cutting edge research in the area of Institutions, the State, & Development in International Business.
 These meetings will also include student/mentor research presentations at the beginning and end of the program.

 Research Feedback Groups: The SDI students will participate in informal feedback groups consisting of two to four students with similar research interests or fields.
 These groups will meet several times during the summer and will provide an opportunity for peer review and brainstorming.

 Part of your Summer Doctoral Institute experience will involve preparing your research for the publishing process.
 Through your partnership with a GW faculty member, you’ll have the opportunity to become a coauthor on an article that will be submitted to a high quality, peer-reviewed outlet.

 For more information on the research activity at GW, visit the homepages of the University’s schools and colleges on our About GW page.

 "It was a pleasure to participate in GW-CIBER SDI 2008.
 The program provided an opportunity to work closely with a serious graduate student on a project of common interest.
 Together, my graduate student collaborator and I made a great deal of progress on our research over the summer, and our coauthored paper was recently accepted for presentation at a major conference in our field.
 GW-CIBER has been enormously supportive of our project from start to finish.
 I look forward to participating again next year."

 -Dr. Emmanuel Teitelbaum,

 All doctoral scholars will recieve free housing in on-campus apartments.
-Scholars will also receive a $2,000 stipend to defray travel and other living expenses.
+Scholars will also receive a $2,000 living allowance to defray travel and other living expenses.